m4sterbunny/NewPortfolio/source/pages/portfolio.rst

    * - Lottie
      - Lottie commissioned 2 "How To" articles to guide users in using their product in a React App.
      - Lottie_ article
-   * - Upstart Commerce
-     - Having cleaned up the API, Upstart commissioned the first article for their blog: an explainer of their product's rationale.
-     - product_ rationale
    * - Filespin
      - Filespin's project required case studies, blog articles, and a website content review.
 Their product offering can support many sectors; therefore, they needed to improve their SEO for multiple keywords.
      - image_ delivery